cici-xingyu-zheng/receptor_probe_filtering/README.md

 > ⚠️ Some inputs are large (e.g., a 7.5 GB heterodimer matrix pickle file).
 Make sure your machine has at least 16 GB RAM (>=32 GB recommended).
 Close other apps before loading large pickles.

+## Installation
+You can install all the required dependencies automatically into a new environment by using conda:

+    conda env create -f environment.yml

+Then select the `probe-filtering` kernel when starting the jupyter notebook `filtering_all.ipynb`

 ## Data
 All data live in the project Dropbox:
 - **Dropbox folder:** `Odorant_Receptors/data_monohan_probe_filtering_2025/`